VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Experiments

-\pl{\textbf{Compared Methods.} We evaluate our approach against three distinct categories of classic and representative compared methods.
-First, we select widely-used Video Super-Resolution (VSR) models, including BasicVSR++~\citep{chan2022basicvsr++}, RealBasicVSR~\citep{chan2022realbasicvsr}, MGLD-VSR~\citep{yang2023mgldvsr}, STAR~\citep{xie2025star}, SeedVR~\citep{wang2025seedvr}, and SeedVR2~\citep{wang2025seedvr2}, which enhance overall video quality but lack specialized facial restoration.
+\textbf{Compared Methods.} We evaluate our approach against three distinct categories of classic and representative compared methods.
+First, we select widely-used Video Super-Resolution (VSR) models, including BasicVSR++~\citep{chan2022basicvsr++}, RealBasicVSR~\citep{chan2022realbasicvsr}, MGLD-VSR~\citep{yang2023mgldvsr}, STAR~\citep{xie2025star}, SeedVR-3B~\citep{wang2025seedvr}, and SeedVR2-3B~\citep{wang2025seedvr2}.
 Second, we include established Face Image-based Restoration (FIR) models, such as CodeFormer~\citep{zhou2022codeformer} and DifFace~\citep{yue2024difface}, which restore facial details independently for each frame.
-Third, we compare with state-of-the-art Face Video-based Restoration (FVR) models that leverage both spatial and temporal information, including PGTFormer~\citep{xu2024pgtformer}, BFVR-STC~\citep{wang2025bfvr}, KEEP~\citep{feng2024keep}, SVFR~\citep{wang2025svfr}, and DicFace~\citep{chen2025dicface}.
-For all experiments, we use the same degradation settings as described in our methodology.
-Each baseline is implemented following the official configurations from their original papers.
-Several methods, including CodeFormer, DifFace, KEEP, and DicFace, are restricted to processing aligned facial regions.
-Accordingly, we adopt the standard KEEP pipeline: the background is first enhanced using Real-ESRGAN~\citep{wang2021realeargan}, after which the processed facial regions are seamlessly composited back into the original frames.}
+Third, we compare with state-of-the-art Face Video Restoration (FVR) models including PGTFormer~\citep{xu2024pgtformer}, BFVR-STC~\citep{wang2025bfvr}, KEEP~\citep{feng2024keep}, SVFR~\citep{wang2025svfr}, and DicFace~\citep{chen2025dicface}.
+For all experiments, we use the same degradation settings and official implementations.
+For methods restricted to processing aligned facial regions, including CodeFormer, DifFace, KEEP, and DicFace, we adopt a unified approach following the KEEP pipeline.
+The background is first enhanced using ESRGAN~\citep{wang2021realeargan}, and then composited back into the original frames.